billthefarmer/mididriver/README.md

     [android/platform_external_sonivox](https://github.com/android/platform_external_sonivox).
   * Adjust the ~jni/Application.mk to build the architecture(s) you
     want.
+  * Don't build 64 bit versions as Google have included broken 64 bit versions of libsonivox.so in devices and at least one emulator.

 Or you can just copy the libmidi.so file from here, but it has